Just For Fun

 iPhone & iPad

-Can you pick the jazz musician from description?
+Can you pick the jazz, ragtime, blues, or gospel musician from a description?

 Quiz not verified by Sporcle